 The Evolving Role of Nursing

 Nurses see firsthand the devastating effects of the opioid crisis on their patients, communities, and perhaps even themselves or their families.
 ANA members have been forthcoming in their stories about the barriers to access, treatment, and the pain they have dealt with each day working to fight this crisis.
 The combined efforts of the Trump administration, federal agencies, lawmakers at all levels of government, and health care advocates across the country is being applauded.
 Along with emergency responders, law enforcement, and other health care providers, nurses everywhere are assisting patients throughout their journey to turn the tide on the devastating effects of opioid and substance abuse in local communities.

 Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) treatment and recovery and access to Medication Assisted Treatment (MAT), that within the walls of Congress there are currently dozens of bills aimed at addressing this issue.
 ANA scored a major victory when the SUPPORT for Patients and Communities Act (H.R.
-6) became law during the last session of Congress which gives nurse practitioners permanent authorization to prescribe MAT.
+6) became law in 2018 which gives nurse practitioners permanent authorization to prescribe MAT.

 A bill that ANA continues to monitor in this Congress is the Mainstreaming Addiction Treatment Act of 2019 introduced in the House as H.R.
 2482 by Congressman Paul Tonko (D-NY-20) and in the Senate as S. 2074 by Senator Maggie Hassan (D-NH).
 The bill aims to eliminate the separate registration requirement for dispensing narcotic drugs in schedule III, IV, or V (such as buprenorphine) for maintenance or detoxification treatment.
 Current law requires prescribers to apply for a waiver in order to prescribe buprenorphine to treat addiction after completing a multi-hour educational course.